Thomas Rodgers, PhD MEng AMIChE MRSC SFHEA OD

 Research interests

-My current research is focused around the engineering of soft matter systems, this includes:
+Other research on the engineering of soft matter systems, includes:

 • Emulsion preparation and theory